 At some point, you’d think that Bitcoin seasteaders would realise that the idea of declaring yourself a sovereign country has literally never worked.
-Particularly as it comes out they’re only renting their “country” from a company trying to market a seastead franchise.
-I’m surprised to see talk of the death penalty just for declaring your box floating off the coast a sovereign casket … there’s got to be more to this story.
+Particularly as it comes out Chad Elwartowski and his girlfriend are only renting their “country” from a company trying to market a seastead franchise.
+I’m surprised to see talk of the death penalty just for declaring your box floating off the coast of Thailand a sovereign casket … there’s got to be more to this story.
 I have been told rumours that drugs were found, which, of course, would be a completely shocking thing for Bitcoin libertarians to be involved in.

 Bittrex responds to its rejection for a BitLicense: the NY Department of Financial Services “sent four people who didn’t know anything about blockchain.”
 Or not enough to know that “Donald Duck,” “Elvis Presley” and “Give me my money” are definitely 100% legitimate trader names.

 Functional centralisation is good news for EOS — the EOS block producers just decided to throw out the EOS Constitution and write a new one.
 A completely trustworthy platform!